 In the assessment outline for the pair of units, each assessment type must be included at least once over the year/pair of units.
-In the assessment outline where a single unit is being studied, each assessment type must be included at least once.
+The externally set task occurs in Term 2.

-The set of assessment tasks must provide a representative sampling of the content for Unit 1 and Unit 2.
+The set of assessment tasks must provide a representative sampling of the content for Unit 3 and Unit 4.

 Assessment tasks not administered under test/controlled conditions require appropriate validation/authentication processes.
-For example, students could be required to complete a statement of authenticity and academic integrity, declaring that the work they submit is their own.
+For example, for an investigation or production task, students could be required to complete a statement of authenticity and academic integrity, declaring that the work they submit is their own.